jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 Start with only the common moves.
 Gain one each time you complete each of the first four acts of your arc.

-**Determining level of arcane complexity:** The arcane moves below use the level of arcane complexity to determine how difficult and risky it is.

-To determine the complexity, start with the number of primes and praxes involved then:
-* add 1-3 for extreme scales (small, tiny, micro, big, huge, enormous)
-* add 1-3 for area of effect (room, city, continent)
-* add 1-3 for extreme precision (use your judgement)
-* whatever other complexity you think is worth a level

 ## Arcane Comprehension

 When you **push your conciousness into the temporal primes and praxes** to comprehend their secrets:

 Ask the GM what you want to find out.

-Determine the level of arcane complexity.
+Determine the level of [arcane complexity](../magic/arcane.md#Arcane_Complexity).
 The GM decides which, if any, are risks and what those risks are.
 The remaining levels of complexity are the number of hits needed for a full clear answer.

 Roll as many dice as you want.